albertito/chasquid/docs/relnotes.md

 This file contains notes for each release, summarizing changes and explicitly noting backward-incompatible changes or known security issues.

+## 1.14.0 (2024-04-21)

+- Add built-in [DKIM](dkim.md) signing and verification.
+- Rename `master` branch to `main`.
+Docker users pulling from the `master` docker label should update the label accordingly.
+No action is needed if using `latest`.
+- Starting with this release, version numbers will be [SemVer](https://semver.org/)-compatible, to help integration with other software that expects it (e.g. [pkg.go.dev](https://pkg.go.dev/)).

 ## 1.13 (2023-12-24)